How to Get a Full Body Checkup in Gurugram?

 3. Home Sample Collection: Many diagnostic centres, including Apollo 24|7, do provide home sample collection for added convenience.
 They’ll send a trained professional to your home, and they’ll collect the required samples, which will then be sent to a lab for processing.
 Results are usually shared digitally within 24-48 hours.

-4. Compare Prices and Packages: A full-body checkup price in Gurgaon can range somewhere between ?1,500 to ?5,000 or more depending on the number of tests and the provider you decide to go with.
+4. Compare Prices and Packages: Afull-body checkup price in Gurgaon can range somewhere between ?1,500 to ?5,000 or more depending on the number of tests and the provider you decide to go with.
 Apollo 24|7 offers competitively priced packages, discounts, and offers for first-time users or loyal customers.

 What to Expect at the Full Body Checkup?